ljuanto/docs/docs/crust/extrinsics.md

 ## elections

+### cleanDefunctVoters(_num_voters: `u32`, _num_defunct: `u32`)
+- **interface**: `api.tx.elections.cleanDefunctVoters`
+- **summary**:   Clean all voters who are defunct (i.e. they do not serve any purpose at all).
+The deposit of the removed voters are returned.

+  This is an root function to be used only for cleaning the state.

+  The dispatch origin of this call must be root.

 ### removeMember(who: `LookupSource`, has_replacement: `bool`)
 - **interface**: `api.tx.elections.removeMember`
 - **summary**:   Remove a particular member from the set.
 This is effective immediately and the bond of the outgoing member is slashed.

   If a runner-up is available, then the best runner-up will be removed and replaces the outgoing member.
 Otherwise, a new phragmen election is started.

+  The dispatch origin of this call must be root.

   Note that this does not affect the designated block number of the next election.